EndBird/ChatAdvisor/README.md

 The app works simply by loading it on Visual Studio and running it on localhost.
 By default, you are chatting with Alex, a dummy user.
+Although you need to create him first throught Signing up like any ordinary website